 To no avail.
 What’s the point of having a life-threatening illness if it won’t get you stuff?

-No progress.
 I ask if I can just book my own hotel because I need to get to sleep ASAP – emphasizing the epilepsy once again.
 He either doesn’t care or doesn’t know what that is.
-I give him my best acting to demonstrate a full-body shake to support what I’m telling him, but it seems to fall on deaf ears (blind eyes?).
-He lights up at my self-booking suggestion and says it’s definitely possible.
-He gives me the customer service contact info and says if I keep my receipts and “document everything” (lol like I’m not already doing that) I can request reimbursement from Air Canada.
+I give him my best acting to demonstrate a full-body shake to support what I’m telling him, but I’ve never seen anyone care less about anything before in my life lol.

-So here I am trying to book my own hotel room online just to get the heck out of here, but the LAX wi-fi isn’t strong enough for anything more than text-based stuff like Messenger.
+So here I am trying to book my own hotel room online just to get the heck out of here.
+But the LAX wi-fi isn’t strong enough for anything more than text-based stuff like Messenger.
 I have international calling minutes though!

-As I’m going through the automated selections to reach a booking agent at a nearby hotel, an Aussie couple arrives at the desk, delayed by the same Air Canada flight and looking for a place to sleep.
 It’s been at least an hour since I got to the desk, so I have no idea how they got here so much later than me.
 But this airport is confusing af, and maybe they had more drama with the baggage people than I did or something.
 I don’t ask.

 Out of nowhere, a new AC crew member appears and is there to help.
 He’s able to materialize some vouchers for this couple within a matter of minutes, and because I’m hanging around the desk, the guy who’s been “helping” me to this point asks his friend to get a voucher for me too.
-Relieved, I pop over to the sitting area to let the younger girl who was crying know they’ve finally figured it out and we have a place to sleep.

 But for whatever reason, they won't give her a voucher.